-Neeta Satam is an India-born photographer based in Saint Louis and Mumbai.
-Her work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
-She has been published with various media outlets including, The New York Times, The Guardian, NPR, Bloomberg News, ESPN, ProPublica, The Washington Post, Forbes, and other publications.
+I am a freelance photographer and a National Geographic Explorer based in Saint Louis and Mumbai, whose work explores the themes of cultural assimilation, the human condition, and the environment through documentary photography.
+My photography has been published with various media outlets including, The New York Times, The Guardian, Le Monde, NPR, Bloomberg News, ESPN, ProPublica, The Washington Post, Forbes, and other publications.

-She is a Missouri Photo Workshop, Eddie Adams Workshop, and The Kalish Workshop Alumna.
-She has worked as a staff photojournalist for the Columbia Missourian and as a coordinator at the Pictures of the Year International and College Photographer of the Year.
-My personal history and cultural identity have always influenced both the issues that draw her as a visual journalist and the work itself.
+I am a Missouri Photo Workshop, Eddie Adams Workshop, and The Kalish Workshop Alumna.
+I have worked as a staff photojournalist for the Columbia Missourian and as a coordinator at the Pictures of the Year International and College Photographer of the Year.
+My personal history and cultural identity have always influenced both the issues that draw me as a visual journalist and the work itself.

 In 2001, I moved from India to the United States with a geology degree and the rest of my belongings in a single suitcase.
 My migration was motivated by a desire for economic, personal, and intellectual freedom—a pipe dream for most women in my country.
-During an eight-year consulting stint as an environmental scientist with a Fortune 200 company in the United States, she observed that economic growth motives (rather than concerns about conservation and human health issues) often inform environmental policy.
-This realization combined with her passion for conservation ultimately prompted a career switch to visual journalism.
+During an eight-year consulting stint as an environmental scientist with a Fortune 200 company in the United States, I observed that economic growth motives rather than concerns about conservation and human health issues often inform environmental policy.
+This realization, combined with my passion for conservation, ultimately prompted a career switch to visual journalism.

 2018 - Society of Professional Journalists, 2017 - National Press Photographers Foundation